 What you need to know is that PPF lets you adjust lighting conditions for plant growth.
 It enables us to balance the red and blue light particles (photons) that hit our plants.
 The better balance we adjust, the more efficient the photosynthesis will be, which directly connects to efficient plant growth.

-Why are LED lights better for growing?
+Why are LED grow lights better for plant cultivation?